 But the people you’re going to minister to or work alongside are members of the same body of believers as you are.
 Even if they’re not Christians yet, they’re still people God loves and whom Christ died for.
 They are capable of making decisions and helping themselves in many ways, and if you can keep your pride from getting in the way, you can learn just as much, or more, from them as they can from you.

-It’s important to keep a perspective of discipleship so locals feel empowered and valued.
+Helping others in a tangible way abroad is great and really is a blessing.
+But it’s important to keep a perspective of discipleship so locals feel empowered and valued.

 2. Doing things for people isn’t always the best way to make an impact